delta00A/bracket/README.md

-# Bracket 101
+## Bracket 101

+### Welcome
-Welcome to the comprehensive documentation for Bracket, an elegantly designed, lightweight interpreted functional programming language crafted to empower developers with expressive and efficient code.
+Welcome to Bracket, an elegant, lightweight, interpreted functional programming language designed to empower developers with expressive and efficient code.

-## Quick Start
+### Quick Start
-To embark on your Bracket programming journey, initiate your code with the definition of a main function, exemplified below:
+Initiate your Bracket programming journey by defining a main function.
+Here's an example:

 ```bracket
 fn main